 A Master of Arts, or a recognized equivalent, in a discipline appropriate to the interdisciplinary strengths of the program.
-Appropriate disciplines might include English or French literature, art history, film studies, musicology/ ethnomusicology, comparative literature, Canadian studies, communication, geography, history, philosophy, sociology or gender studies.
+Appropriate disciplines might include English or French literature, art history, film studies, musicology/ethnomusicology, comparative literature, Canadian studies, communication, geography, history, philosophy, sociology or gender studies.
 A minimum grade point average of A- is normally required of coursework completed at the master's level.

-66 I worked with a group of faculty and students from a range of departments, making it an exciting place for a rich exchange of ideas and information about sources and approaches - a real breakdown of academic silos in a very open and exciting environment.
+of faculty and students from a range of departments, making it an exciting place for a rich exchange of ideas and information about sources and approaches - a real breakdown of academic silos in a very open and exciting environment.